Identification of Candidate Halos Hosting Massive Black Hole Seeds in the $\textit{Renaissance}$ Simulations with Support Vector Machines: Conclusion

-The SVMs developed in this work and the hyperparameter tuning code are available to the community at \url{https://github.com/bpries17/DCBH_SVM}.
+The SVMs developed in this work and the hyperparameter tuning code are available to the community at \url{https://github.com/bpries17/DCBH_SVM}; these are also available on Zenodo under an open-source MIT license: \dataset[doi:10.5281/zenodo.19828222]{https://doi.org/10.5281/zenodo.19828222}.
 These SVMs can be leveraged as holistic, probabilistic seeding prescriptions for DCBHs in cosmological simulations, though researchers should be cognizant of their limitations during implementation and interpretation of the simulation results.
 These SVMs have the potential to shed new light on the formation and early growth of DCBHs and how these attributes may differ from other seeding mechanisms.